Vito217/VRIDE/README.md

 }
 ```

-Pharo will warn you that there may be linebreaks inside your Pharo code, but it will work anyways (at least on my Windows machine).
+Pharo will warn you that there may be linebreaks inside your Pharo code, but it will work anyways.

 ![alt text](https://github.com/Vito217/PharoVRIDE/blob/master/Screenshots/2020-04-22-(7).png)